Wan Chai remains famed as Hong Kong's red light district and it’s a reputation that’s well earned, but there is more here than mamasans and saunas.

-Wan Chai is second only to swanky Central for skyscrapers – with the Hopewell Centre and The Centre some of the tallest buildings in the city.
+Wan Chai is second only to swanky Central for skyscrapers, with the Hopewell Centre and The Centre as two of the tallest buildings in the city.
 It’s also one of Hong Kong’s premium nightlife districts, and its bars, pubs, and clubs offer a less pretentious alternative to Lan Kwai Fong.
-Throw in some markets, some historical sights – including the spot that hosted the Hong Kong Handover as well as a handful of bargain dining options and it’s a district that should be on everyone’s visit list.
+Throw in some markets, some historical sights, including the spot that hosted the Hong Kong Handover, as well as a handful of bargain dining options, and it’s a district that should be on everyone’s visit list.

 Wan Chai Nightlife

-Squeezed in between Victoria Peak and Victoria Harbour, Wan Chai’s reputation as one of Asia’s most dedicated red light district was earned during the Vietnam War and cemented by a starring role in the film and novel Suzie Wong.
-American troops piled in here on leave from the front and a string of notorious brothels sprang up around them.
+Squeezed between Victoria Peak and Victoria Harbour, Wan Chai’s reputation as one of Asia’s most dedicated red light districts was earned during the Vietnam War and cemented by the city's starring role in the film and novel The World of Suzie Wong.
+American troops on leave from the front piled in here and a string of notorious brothels sprang up around them.